A Guide to 5 Types of Outdoor Grills

-Grilling purists will tell you this is the only way to go.
-This type of grill depends on charcoal to fuel the fire.
-If you choose a charcoal grill, you had better be ready to invest some time preparing the meal.
-But, for honest-to-goodness cooked outside flavor, nothing beats the low-tech simplicity of a charcoal grill.
+Purists will tell you charcoal grilling is the only way to go.
+This type of grill depends on chunks of lightweight black carbon to create heat.
+If you choose the charcoal version, be patient--you have to wait for the coals to glow.
+But for honest-to-goodness outdoor cooked flavor, nothing beats the low-tech simplicity of a charcoal grill.

-When shopping for a charcoal grill look for hinged, plated steel or ceramic grates for easy charcoal access and quick clean up.
-You can choose from the popular kettle design, ceramic eggs and horizontal barrels, plus a variety of styles in between.
+When shopping for a charcoal grill look for stainless steel or ceramic grates for easy and quick clean up.
+You can choose from popular kettles, ceramic eggs, barrels and a variety of designs in between.
 Kettle grills are great for short grilling times.
-Egg-shape and barrel grills are often advertised as smokers designed for low heat, long cooking time.
+Egg-shape and barrel grills are designed to use offset heat for low and slow cooking.

-Pros: For those of us who love the ritual of cooking over briquettes, nothing beats a charcoal grill.
+The Good: For those who love the ritual of cooking over briquettes, nothing beats a charcoal grill.
 Charcoal heats to a higher temperature than gas.
-Those skilled at the art of grilling know the quickly searing meat over hot coals allows for a perfectly caramelized crust, which results in flavorful, tender meat.
+If you are skilled at the art of grilling you know searing meat quickly over hot coals allows for a perfectly caramelized crust, resulting in flavorful, tender meat.

 2. Gas Grill

-Of the 15 million grills/smokers shipped in North America during 2010, 57% were of the gas variety.
-Gas grill are either fueled by bottled propane or a natural gas line.
-If your home has a exterior natural gas spigot, most bottle grills include instructions to easily connect them to your gas line.
-This will eliminate the need to run out to get a replacement propane tank at the last minute.
+Of the 25 million grills/smokers purchased within North America, 57% were of the gas variety.
+Gas grills are either fueled by bottled propane or natural gas.
+If your home has an exterior natural gas spigot most propane models can easily connect to your gas line.
+This will eliminate the need to refill your propane tank at the last minute.

-Less expensive gas grills typically have black aluminum cases and are equipped with single or dual burners.
-For most weekend chefs, these models are more than sufficient.
-If maintained properly, these basic grills will easily serve you for 5 to 7 years.
+Less expensive gas grills typically feature black aluminum cases and have single or dual burners.
+For most weekend chefs these models are more than sufficient.
+If maintained properly basic gas grills will easily serve you for five to seven years.

-Higher-end grills have gleaming stainless steel cases and feature 3 to 5 burners, plus exterior burners for heating side dishes.
-Grilling grates are made from easy-clean stainless steel or porcelain.
-You can also find models with warming shelves, rotisserie attachments, digital thermometers, heat zone separators and wood chip smoker drawers.
+Most high end models feature stainless steel cases with three to five burners, multiple side burners and a rotisserie attachment.
+The grates are made from stainless steel or porcelain for easy cleanup.
+You can also find models with warming shelves, digital thermometers, heat zone separators and wood chip smoker drawers.

-Cons: In lower-end models, smoke flavor is less intense when compared to charcoal grills.
-The price of propane and natural gas make gas grilling more expensive than charcoal grilling, so slow smoking isn’t really a viable option.
+The Bad: Smoke flavor is less intense when compared to charcoal grills.
+The price of propane and natural gas make gas grilling more expensive than charcoal.
+Gas is not the most cost-effective method for slow cooking.

-While electric grills may not be huge sellers, they do provide a grilling alternative for apartment and city dwellers who live in areas where gas and charcoal grills are prohibited.
+While electric grills may not be huge sellers they do provide a grilling alternative for apartment and city dwellers who don't want to smoke out their neighbors.

-Pros: Ease of use.
-Don't take up as much room as conventional grills.
-Can be a space saver for apartment and condo dwellers.
-Safe operation with regard to electricity versus open flames.
+The Good: Electric grills don't take up as much room as conventional grills.
+They can be a space saver for apartment and condo dwellers who aren't allowed to use open flames.

-Cons: Do not impart a smoky flavor to foods.
-May be costly to operate, depending on your local electricity rates.
+The Bad: Electrics don't impart that same wonderful charred and smoky flavor to foods.
+They could be costly to operate depending on your local electricity rates.

 How to Clean Your Outdoor Grill

-Portable grills can create heat via propane, charcoal or electricity.
-The common factor is their small size, making them easily transportable.
-Look for grills that are sturdy and made from durable weather and heat resistant materials.
+Cooking a burger on the grill is the easy part.
+Slogging through the vast amount of portable grills on the market is the hard part.
+These great little cookers create heat via propane, charcoal or electricity.
+Look for ones that are sturdy and made from durable weather and heat resistant materials.